mehulagg/gitlab/doc/user/packages/package_registry/index.md

 ![Package CI/CD activity](img/package_activity_v12_10.png)

 You can view which pipeline published the package, and the commit and user who triggered it.
-However, the history is limited to 5 updates of a given package.
+However, the history is limited to five updates of a given package.

 ## Download a package